wakatara/harsh/README.md

-Alternatively, you can download the pre-compiled binaries from [the releases page](https://github.com/wakatara/harsh/releases) and copy to the desired location.in your $PATH.
+Alternatively, you can download the pre-compiled binaries from [the releases page](https://github.com/wakatara/harsh/releases) and copy to the desired location. making sure it is in your `$PATH`.

 ### Compiling from source